pallets-eco/flask-security/docs/models.rst

 be easily extended to add any sort of custom fields and can be found in the `models` module (today there is just one for using Flask-SqlAlchemy).

+The provided models are versioned since they represent actual DB models, and any changes require a schema migration (and perhaps a data migration).
+Applications must specifically import the version they want (and handle any required migration).

 At the bare minimum
 your `User` and `Role` model should include the following fields: